NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 |---|---|

-| Valid Passport (Indian) | With visa stamps, entry and exit records from the country of study |
+| Valid Indian Passport | With visa stamps, entry and exit records from the country of study |

-| OCI Card (if applicable) | For OCI cardholders in place of Indian passport |
+| OCI Card (if applicable) | For OCI cardholders, in place of Indian passport |

 | MBBS Degree Certificate | Final degree (not provisional) from the recognized foreign medical university |

-| NMC Eligibility Certificate | Required if admitted to foreign college on/after March 15, 2002 |
+| NMC Eligibility Certificate | Required if admitted to foreign college on or after March 15, 2002 |

-| Internship Completion Certificate | From the foreign university or hospital where internship was done |
+| Internship Completion Certificate | From the foreign university or hospital where internship was completed |

 | Marksheets / Academic Transcripts | All professional year mark sheets from the foreign university |